animind - Fotolia

-Switches and routers
+1. Switches and routers

 Switches and routers are quite reliable, but they do sometimes fail.
-Some organizations find it's sufficient to keep an extra switch or router on the shelf so they can quickly swap out a failing unit.
+Some organizations find it sufficient to keep an extra switch or router on the shelf so they can quickly swap out a failing unit.
 Organizations with more critical needs must have redundant equipment up and running in the network.

-Network standards organizations have developed network protocols that provide rapid switchover to backup devices when a failure occurs.
+Standards organizations have developed network protocols that provide rapid switchover to backup devices when a failure occurs.
 Adding redundancy at Layer 2 requires teams to connect more than a single switch to each subnet segment.

 These additional switches create multiple paths through the network, resulting in network flooding with multiple copies of each packet.
 The Spanning Tree algorithm provides a way to determine a single path through the network.
 Unfortunately, Spanning Tree can take almost a minute to determine a new path.
 While this time frame might be acceptable for some networks, others require a more rapid recovery.

 The next step in adding redundancy is to connect subnets.
 Again, it's necessary to provide multiple paths between the subnets.
 Routers connect the subnets within a network and to external destinations.
 Each subnet must be connected to multiple routers to provide redundancy.

 Routers determine that a neighboring router is down when no updates arrive from that router for several seconds.
 However, both OSPF and EIGRP take more time to recover than some networks can accept.
-Hot Standby Router Protocol (HSRP) and Virtual Router Redundancy Protocol (VRRP) are available to reduce the amount of time needed to recover from a router failure.
+Hot Standby Router Protocol and Virtual Router Redundancy Protocol are available to reduce the amount of time needed to recover from a router failure.

 A network connection can be disconnected for many reasons -- e.g., someone pulls the wrong wire, knocks a connection loose when adding a new connection or brushes against a cable while moving behind equipment.
 IEEE 802.3ad link aggregation defines how to use two cables for a single connection.
 Traffic can be shared across the two cables as long as both are connected, but it continues to flow when one is disconnected.

 Processors can fail just like other components, so it's important to consider them in network redundancy designs.
 In addition to the possibility of failure, processors must be regularly updated with the latest system software release.
-It's necessary for organizations to have sufficient extra processing resources to guarantee continuous network operation.
+It's necessary for organizations to have enough extra processing resources to guarantee continuous network operation.

 Moving all processing and storage to a public cloud can simplify the task of designing in redundancy.
-Clouds have many processors and storage units, applications can quickly move to another processor in the event of failure, and redundant storage can be configured.
+Clouds have many processors and storage units, applications can quickly move to another processor in the event of failure and redundant storage can be configured.
 If some event shuts down an entire facility, processing can move to a distant location.

-Obviously, nothing works without power, which can fail because of a storm, a pole knocked down by a car or any number of other reasons.
+Nothing works without power, which can fail because of a storm, a pole knocked down by a car or any number of other reasons.
 Battery backup can take over quickly in the event of a failure, but this option can require a large number of backup units for large facilities.

 Switching to a generator takes more time, but it can pick up the load if the blackout lasts beyond battery capacity.
 In some cases, it's also possible to connect to two different supplier circuits to survive wire damage along one of the supplier's routes.

-WAN and SD-WAN
+7. WAN and SD-WAN